aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-techniques/save-images-to-stream/_index.md

 A: Yes, you can explore a [free trial](https://releases.aspose.com/) to evaluate the library’s capabilities.

 **Q: How can I obtain a temporary license for Aspose.PSD?**
-A: Get a temporary license [here](https://purchase.aspose.com/temporary-license/) for testing and development.
+A: Get a temporary license on the [temporary license page](https://purchase.aspose.com/temporary-license/) for testing and development.

 **Q: Where can I buy the full version of Aspose.PSD for Java?**
-A: Purchase the full version [here](https://purchase.aspose.com/buy).
+A: Purchase the full version on the [full version purchase page](https://purchase.aspose.com/buy).

 ## Conclusion